n8willis/opentype-shaping-documents/opentype-shaping-use.md

 per-cluster basis, until every cluster in the run has been processed.

-The substitution features from <abbr>GSUB</abbr> and the positioning features from GPOS are applied to the text run in predefined features groups.
-Which features are applied at each step in the process are described below.
+The substitution features from <abbr>GSUB</abbr> and the positioning features from
+<abbr>GPOS</abbr> are applied to the text run in predefined features groups.
+Which
+features are applied at each step in the process are described below.